panglesd/slipshow/docs/tutorial.rst

 Reload and see what it does!
 It does what was expected.

 .. warning:: You should never let some plain text be in a slip, otherwise the "pause" mechanism won't work for it!
 This is because css styling cannot be made to text node.
-For instance, try to remove the "And you?" outside of a div, it won't be affected by the pause.
+For instance, try to move the "And you?" outside of a div, it won't be affected by the pause.

 Emphasizing
 ^^^^^^^^^^^^^

 It is common in presentation to emphasize or highlight some words.
-The following slip shows how it works in slip, add it to your file.
+The following slip shows how it works in slip-js, add it after the last one.

 .. code-block:: html